crashoverride777/swifty-sk-scroll-view/README.md

 addChild(moveableNode)
 ```

 - Step 3: Init the scroll view helper.
-Create a property like so
+Create a weak property like so

 ```swift
 weak var scrollView: CustomScrollView!